shrinerb/shrine/doc/advantages.md

 * you might want to store different files to different storage services (images, documents, audios, videos)
 * extracting metadata might require different tools depending on the filetype

 With Shrine you can create isolated uploaders for each type of file.
-Plugins that you want to be applied to all uploaders can be applied globally, while other plugins would be loaded only for a specific uploader.
+For features you want all uploaders to share, their plugins can be loaded globally, while other plugins you can load only for selected uploaders.

 ```rb
 # loaded for all plugins